Easter Island in 4 Days

 Tongariki

 Next, Tongariki; a spectacular row of 15 moai on a clifftop.
-This is the Easter Island of my imagination; this row of implausible statues, staring at you as you try and fathom out how and why…
+This is the Easter Island of my imagination; this row of huge carved stone statues, staring at you as you try and fathom out how and why…

 Tongariki